Wooster Is America's Premier College For Mentored Undergraduate Research

 Where else would almost 1,000 people turn out on Homecoming… to watch a cricket match?
-Or work all night to fill Kauke Arch with snow?
+Or work all night to fill the iconic Kauke Arch with snow?
 Or treasure an uneaten Tootsie Roll as a badge of distinction and achievement?

 A third of Wooster students perform in at least one musical ensemble, a third compete on a varsity team, and one quarter participate in theatre or dance.
 In all, there are more than 130 student organizations from which to choose.

 The City of Wooster is a vibrant community of 27,000 with a strong, diversified economy, a downtown full of great restaurants and shops, national chains like Starbucks, Panera, Chipotle, and Kohl’s, and easy access to outdoor recreation opportunities.
 Money magazine has named Wooster one of the best places to live in the U.S., “with a thriving culture and diverse economic opportunities.”

 Among Our 2,000 Students

 - 46 states and 65 countries represented